makeplane/docs/src/pages/sign-up-sign-in.md

 {% /expansion %}

-{% expansion collapsedTitle="This is unreal, but I have an instance that has a `/god-mode` path already.
+{% expansion collapsedTitle="This is unreal, but I have an instance that has a path already.
 I can’t access my Plane instance.
-Help!" %}
+Help!" content="/god-mode" textColor="blue" addAfter=" a " %}

 That is unreal!
 Please reach out to us immediately on
 {% link href="https://discord.com/login?redirect_to=%2Fchannels%2F1031547764020084846%2F1094927053867995176" target="_blank" %}support{% /link %}